 Cultural value set only

-The Council is seeking your feedback on our list of ‘outstanding water bodies’ in Hawke’s Bay.
-We want to hear your thoughts, including about what you think makes them special and if there are any other water bodies that are outstanding in the Hawke’s Bay region.
+The Regional Council is seeking your feedback on our list of ‘outstanding water bodies’ in Hawke’s Bay.
+We want to hear your thoughts - what you think makes them special and if there are any other water bodies that are outstanding in Hawke’s Bay.
 Your comments and feedback will be used to further inform the OWB Plan Change.

 In 2019 a panel of experts on a broad range of values will evaluate all of the potentially outstanding water bodies for Hawke’s Bay and recommend which should be protected to the Regional Planning Committee.

-Late 2018 – A panel of experts will be appointed from nominations by key stakeholders, including city and district councils, Hawke’s Bay Fish and Game Council, Department of Conservation, the NZ Forest and Bird Society, Federated Farmers, and whitewater rafting and jet boating groups.
+Late 2018 – A panel of experts was appointed from nominations by key stakeholders, including city and district councils, Hawke’s Bay Fish and Game Council, Department of Conservation, NZ Forest and Bird Society, Federated Farmers, and whitewater rafting and jet boating groups.

-Early 2019 – The panel will meet to assess and make their recommendations on outstanding water bodies for Hawke’s Bay.
+Early 2019 – The panel meets to assess and make their recommendations on outstanding water bodies for Hawke’s Bay.

-Early-mid 2019 – The Regional Planning Committee will consider a draft change to the Regional Resource Management Plan to protect outstanding water bodies.
-There will be a further opportunity for you to comment on this proposal before the plan change is formally notified.
-The draft may be modified in light of comments received.
+Early-mid 2019 – The Regional Planning Committee will consider a draft change to the Regional Resource Management Plan to identify a list of outstanding water bodies.

-Mid-2019 - Formal public submissions on the proposed plan change will be invited and hearings will be held later in 2019, before the Council makes its final decisions.
+Mid-2019 - Formal public submissions on the proposed plan change will be invited.
+Hearings will be held later in 2019, before the Regional Council makes its final decisions.